Rosa Alcalá Undocumentaries

 Vahni Capildeo is a British Trinidadian writer of poetry and prose.
 Her recent work also appears in New Poetries VI (Carcanet, 2015).

-Alfred Celestine Weightless Word — Selected Poems
+Alfred Celestine Weightless Words — New Selected Poems

-Edited by David Miller & Richard Leigh
+Edited by David Miller & Richard Leigh.

-Published 2017.
-Paperback, 118pp, 9 x 6ins, £12.95 / $20
+Published 2025.
+Paperback, 98pp, 8.5 x 5.5ins, £12.95 / $20

 Alfred Celestine was born in Los Angeles in 1949 and came to London in 1977, remaining there until his death in 2009.
-He published two books of poetry: Confessions of Nat Turner (The Many Press, 1978) and Passing Eliot in the Street (Nettle Press, 2003).
-Weightless Word is easily the most comprehensive selection of his poetry to date, revealing his range and power as a poet.
+He published two books of poetry:

 Maxine Chernoff Without